Rainier-PS/September-Study-Hub/README.md

 * More themes and customization options
 * API integrations (e.g., Google Calendar, Spotify)
 * Cross-platform installers (macOS, Linux)

+## GitHub Copilot Uses:

+* Learning how to build a desktop app from a website.
+* Suggesting platforms and tools for packaging the app.
+* Assisting with debugging and error fixing.
+* Providing inspiration for UI design and styling.

+## What I Learned

+* How to package a website into a standalone desktop application using Electron.
+* How to use GitHub Copilot for debugging and advanced coding tasks.
+* How to use AI not just for coding, but also as a source of inspiration and guidance in designing UI elements.

+## Acknowledgements

+* Codédex Monthly Challenge & GitHub Education Team
+* Assets from Adobe Firefly & Vecteezy
+* Microsoft Designer & Canva for the UI Elements

 ## License